 - Don’t forget everything that’s on your cell phone and/or computer!

-- For your Google account, you can plan ahead: The Inactive Account Manager is the best way for you to let Google know who should have access to your information, and whether you want your account to be deleted.
+- For your Google account, you can plan: The Inactive Account Manager is the best way for you to let Google know who should have access to your information, and whether you want your account to be deleted.
 Click here to set up an Inactive Account Manager for your account.